 Mark Lawes works as a creator of experimental performance with an international, multidisciplinary company of artists.
 His work is created organically out of a friction between fragments of history, visual art, contemporary dance, music, new media and an alphabet of material coming from dramaturgical research.
 All of this is put in motion through a process of improvisation.
 Full-length works include a trilogy on death, desire and the Canadian West, Little Red River (2008,) On the Side of the Road (2009), and Lucy Lost Her Heart (2011), which toured to World Stage in Toronto and to Usine C in Montreal.

-In 2012, Lawes was selected as laureate of the City of Paris/Institut Français art-in-residence program at Les Récollets to begin research on Sometime between Now and When the Sun Goes Supernova, which premiered in Calgary and subsequently toured to Montreal in 2014 at Théâtre Aux Ecuries in Montreal.
+In 2012, Lawes was selected as laureate of the City of Paris/Institut Français art-in-residence program at Les Récollets to begin research on Sometime Between, which premiered in Calgary and subsequently toured to Montreal in 2014 at Théâtre Aux Ecuries in Montreal.

 Lawes has collaborated with musicians, filmmakers, choreographers, visual artists, and directors in opera, theatre, dance, and film.
 In 2003, he lived in Paris where he worked on projects at l’Opéra national de Paris, le Théâtre de l’Athenée, le Scène nationale d’Orléans, the Abbey Theatre in Dublin, and the Steirischer Herbst theatre festival in Graz, Austria.